-Bill Eddy is a specialist in High Conflict Personalities and runs the High Conflict Institute: see http://www.highconflictinstitute.com.
+Bill Eddy is a specialist in High Conflict Personalities and runs the High Conflict Institute.
 Mr. Eddy’s research and experience indicate that high conflict employees share one or more of the following characteristics:

-- A repeated pattern of aggressive interpersonal behavior, often disproportionate to the situation at hand;
+- A repeated pattern of aggressive interpersonal behaviour, often disproportionate to the situation at hand;

 - Frequent “all-or-nothing” and/or paranoid thinking, including: “It’s all so-and-so’s fault.” or “I’m purely a victim in this.” or “I know everyone is out to get me.”;

-- History of extreme behaviors, such as: threats against other employees; hostile emails; false statements; and spreading malicious rumors;
+- History of extreme behaviours, such as threats against other employees; hostile emails; false statements; and spreading malicious rumours;

 - A lack of flexibility, self-awareness or apparent ability to change;